tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 11+:_ This ring is carved from the bone of a slain honey devil.
 When you roll an attack, save, skill check, or other roll that you can fail, add +1 to that roll.

 **Quirk:** Smarmy.

 ---

+#### Contrary Actions

+_Recharge 16+ after use:_ Turn a failed skill check on its head—a roll of 1 becomes 20, a roll of 2 becomes 19, etc. However, the new result must be used for something in opposition to the desired outcome of the original skill check, but still beneficial.
+For example, instead of sneaking past some guards, you distract them so the rest of your allies can sneak past; or instead of flattering a group of goblins into freeing you, you disgust them so much that they exile you.

+**Quirk:** Unable to agree with anything.

+---